edgedb/edgedb/doc/ref/schema/architecture.rst

 objects and classes relationship in OOP).
 The two major use-cases for concept inheritance are representing *is-a* hierarchies and *mixins*.

-For representing hierarchies sometimes no new links are added tot he concepts, but the type itself is carrying some meaning.
+For representing hierarchies sometimes no new links are added to the concepts, but the type itself is carrying some meaning.
 For example, consider a system that has ``Person`` and ``Employee`` concepts.
 An ``Employee`` is definitely also a ``Person``, so there are features